-115.267(c & d) The policies require the retaliation monitor to meet weekly with the alleged victim in private to ensure that sensitive information is not exploited by staff or others and to see if any issues exist.
-Any issues discussed shall be noted on the "Protection From Retaliation Log, to include corrective actions taken to address the issue.
+115.267(c & d) The policies require the retaliation monitor to meet weekly with the alleged victim in private to ensure that sensitive information is not exploited by staff or others and to see if any issues Any issues discussed shall be noted on the "Protection From Retaliation Log, to include exist. corrective actions taken to address the issue.
 For at least 90 days following a report of Sexual Abuse the Facility shall monitor the conduct and treatment of Individuals in a GEO Facility or Program or Employees who reported the Sexual Abuse to see if there are changes that may suggest possible retaliation by Individuals in a GEO Facility or Program or staff, and shall act promptly to remedy such retaliation.
 Monitoring shall terminate if the allegation is determined unfounded.
 Items to be monitored for Individuals in a GEO Facility or Program include disciplinary reports and housing or program changes.
 Items to be monitored for Employees include negative performance reviews and Employee reassignments.
 The Employee Assistance Program (EAP) may also be offered for emotional support services for Employees who tear retaliation.
 Per interview with the Substance Abuse Counselor, she stated she meets weekly with the victims and completes the Protection from Retaliation log.
 The form is very comprehensive and identifies the victim name, number, date of allegation, current housing unit, date of check, issues or concerns, corrective action taken and is sign after each visit by the victim and monitor.
-Per the Statement of fact, there were two allegations received during the 2018-2020 audit period.
-The victims in both cases released from New Mexico Men's Recovery Academy prior to receipt of the allegations, therefore no monitoring for retaliation was conducted.
+During the past 12 months, there were two allegations of sexual abuse by staff.
+In both incidents, the victim was not at the facility when the allegation was reported.
+Therefore no retaliation monitoring was required.
+The auditor reviewed the Protection from Retaliation log for incidents in 2019 and found them to be completed properly.